 Hiring the best employee always begins with a clearly defined job description.
 The purpose of the job description is to collect accurate information about responsibilities, duties, skills, work environment, and outcomes of a particular job.

 Clearly defining the job will help you find the best applicants by weeding out those who might not suit the position.
 The more specific you are, the more information applicants will gather and know whether they should apply, based on their expectations and qualifications.

 2. Work With a Professional Recruiter

 If you've ever managed or worked on a hiring assignment before, you'll know that it can be exhausting.
-There are the never-ending applications to sort through, the endless interviews, the uncertainty — it can feel time-consuming and uncertain.
+There are the never-ending applications to sort through, the endless interviews, skill assessment tests, the uncertainty — it can feel time-consuming and uncertain.

 The hiring process isn’t just about finding the right employee, but it's also an expensive ordeal.
 It costs a lot of money to train someone, and the time and money it takes to abandon your regular work is very high.
 And if the person doesn’t work?
 Then you have to do it all over again and spend thousands upon thousands until you get it right.

 To avoid any unfortunate situations and the exhausting agony of the hiring process entirely, work with a Toronto based recruitment agency that will search for a new employee for you.
 The right agency will pull from outstanding candidates and know what to look for to optimize your team.
 Instead of piling on hours of work while handling the hiring yourself, you could pass it off to a professional and concentrate on other pressing matters.